 Air Fryer Spicy Sweet Potato Fries

 Air Fryer Spicy Sweet Potato Fries are so delicious and these perfectly-seasoned sweet potato fries are so easy to make in the air fryer!
-Use Air Fryer to find more recipes like this one.

 Do you know about the Air Fryer?
 It’s a relatively new cooking gadget that gives results similar to frying without having to cook the food in lots of oil.
 My sister Laurel is the one who told me about Air Fryers, and I mulled it over for a while before I bought one.
 Air Fryer Spicy Sweet Potato Fries were the first thing I made in my new Air Fryer, and they were a winner!
 I love the ease of making fried food in the air fryer, but if you’re not interested in another cooking gadget just make my Spicy Baked Sweet Potato Fries!